ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 Statistical Functions
 =====================

 It is often ambiguous how to implement missing values in many of the more complex statistical functions, such correlation coefficients.
-This MaskedArray implementation makes choices which can have benefits and drawbacks in different situations, described here.
+This MaskedArray implementation makes choices which might not be appropriate for some applications.

+For `np.mean` and `np.average` MaskedArray will ignore masked elements and will normalize only according to the unmasked elements, including when weights are used in `np.average`.

-First in `np.cov` MaskedArray computes each covariance value separately by simply leaving out the masked datapoints when taking each expectation value.
-This can lead to a covariance matrix which is not positive semi-definite.
-In many cases a more involved approach is needed to estimate covariance matrices with missing data, many ways are documented in the scientific literature.
+For `np.cov` MaskedArray computes each covariance value separately by leaving out the masked datapoints when taking expectation values.
+If the normalization factor is less than or equal to 0, the corresponding output element will be masked.
+While simple, this method can lead to a covariance matrix which is not positive semi-definite causing problems in some applications.
+Depending on your use-case, you may want to instead implement one of the many alternate methods to estimate covariance matrices with missing data documented in the scientific literature, as suitable for your application. `np.corrcoef` behaves likewise.

 Appendix: Behavior Changes relative to np.ma.MaskedArray